My brain sometimes feels that I will protect myself from further hurt by cicling round and round on the details of past hurt.

-- Ourselves for not being able to handle everything
+- Myself for not being able to handle everything

-Sooner or later we will realize this leads nowhere, but, then accepting that we can’t fix it and there is no point to resenting, we:
+Sooner or later I will realize this leads nowhere, but, then accepting that I can’t fix it and there is no point to “beating that dead horse anymore”, I:

 - Hop to another problem and then to another.

-It is as if we are addicted to observing and reviewing negatives.
+It is as if I am addicted to observing and reviewing negatives.

 The brain can’t support constant negatives.
 Hopping problems is just as draining as circling on the same one, but a little harder to feel the error of.

-“So what are you supposed to do about that right now?”
+“So is there something else that I am supposed to do about that right now?”

 The way out?
-Remember your tool to say THANKS for this problem that I can’t fix!
+I remind myself to say THANKS for this problem that I can’t fix!
 HELP me let go, SHOW ME what you want me to focus on instead.
 Then I get busy grabbing the next piece of life as it flows by.